 The Supervisory Research and Analysis Unit conducts research and analysis to support the Federal Reserve System's supervision and regulation efforts, and its work on identifying and analyzing potential risks to financial stability.

-Guidance for appeals of material supervisory determinations process, consistent with sections 309 of the Riegle Community Development and Regulatory Improvement Act of 1994, 12 U.S.C.
-Section 4806 as detailed in SR 95-18 (SUP)
+Guidance for appeals of material supervisory determinations process, consistent with section 309 of Riegle Community Development and Regulatory Improvement Act of 1994, 12 U.S.C.
+Section 4806 as detailed in SR 20-28/CA 20-14.

 The Federal Reserve Bank of Boston's Applications Unit is responsible for processing applications and notices submitted to the Federal Reserve System pursuant to the Bank Holding Company Act of 1956, as amended, and the Federal Reserve Act.

 The Community Reinvestment Act requires the Federal Reserve Bank of Boston to assess each state member bank's record of helping to meet the credit needs of its local communities consistent with safe and sound operation.

 Any state-chartered mutual or stock-formed bank may become a member of the Federal Reserve System.
 The twelve Reserve Banks supervise member banks under the System's mandate to assure strength and stability in domestic markets and the banking system.